 I then interacted with her to see what her personality was like and found she ticked all the boxes that I was looking for, so I let her be my girlfriend.

 That’s how it was.

-I was a player and if a girl was going to get to be my girlfriend, it was a case of me letting her have that privilege.
+I was a player who was seeing multiple women at once (and enjoying it), so if a girl was going to get to become my girlfriend, it would be a case of me letting her have that privilege.

 She recently gave birth to our beautiful twin daughters and her and I fall more in love with each other every day.